 - 1. Getting Married.
 When a new Legal Spouse or child becomes an eligible Family Member as a result of marriage, coverage begins on the date of the marriage if we receive a completed application to enroll a Legal Spouse or child eligible as a result of marriage within 30 days of the marriage. - 2.
 Domestic Partnership.
 When a new Domestic partner or Domestic Partner's child becomes an eligible Family Member as a result of a domestic partnership, coverage begins on the date of the domestic partnership.
 An application to enroll a Domestic Partner or child eligible as a result of a domestic partnership must be made within 30 days of the domestic partnership. - 3.
 Having a Baby.
-Newborns are covered for the first 30 days of life.
-In order for coverage to continue beyond the first 30 days of life, a Change Request Form must be submitted to UnitedHealthcare prior to the expiration of the 30-day period. - 4.
-Adoption or Placement for Adoption.
+Newborns are covered from the moment of birth for the first 60 days of life.
+In order for coverage to continue beyond the first 60 days of life, an application or Change Request Form must be submitted to UnitedHealthcare within 60 days to add the newborn child.
+If you do not enroll the newborn child during the special enrollment period, the newborn is covered for only 60 days (including the date of birth).

+- 4. Adoption or Placement for Adoption.
 Subscriber may enroll an adopted child if Subscriber obtains an adoptive placement from a recognized county or private agency, or if the child was adopted as documented by a health Facility minor release form, a medical authorization form or a relinquishment form, granting Subscriber, Subscriber's Legal Spouse or Domestic Partner the right to control the health care for the adoptive child. or absent such a document, on the date there exists evidence of the Subscriber's Legal Spouse's or Domestic Partner's right to control the health care of the child placed for adoption.
 For adopted children, coverage is effective on the date of adoption or placement for adoption.
 An application must be received within 30 days of the adoption placement. - 5.
 Guardianship.
 To enroll a Dependent child for whom the Subscriber, Subscriber's Legal Spouse or Domestic Partner has assumed legal guardianship, the Subscriber must submit a Change Request Form to UnitedHealthcare along with a certified copy of a court order granting guardianship within 30 days of when the Subscriber, Subscriber's Legal Spouse or Domestic Partner assumed legal guardianship.
 Coverage will be retroactively effective to the date the Subscriber assumed legal guardianship.